n-armstrong/fosc/README.md

 ```
 ![](./images/leaf-maker-5.png)

-<br>Durations are repeated cyclically cyclically when the length of 'durations' is less than the length of 'pitches'.
+<br>Durations are repeated cyclically when the length of 'durations' is less than the length of 'pitches'.
 ```supercollider
 m = FoscLeafMaker().(pitches: #[72,74,76,77], durations: [3/8,1/8]);
 m.show;